 We are the sum of our team members, clients and community.
 As individuals, we are talented.
 As a team, we are unstoppable.
 We leverage the knowledge and connections of our entire network to deliver the results our clients deserve.

-Barokas PR provides a yearly stipend and 2 paid days off for professional development.
+Barokas Communications provides a yearly stipend and 2 paid days off for professional development.
 We also sponsor 3-4 agency-wide leadership development workshops each year.

-Barokas PR lets employees skip the commute and work from home EVERY Friday.
+Barokas Communications lets employees skip the commute and work from home EVERY Friday.